 Those of you who’ve known me for ten years or less probably marvel at what many see as a life of luxury; I have good health, long-married parents, a strong relationship, and an apparently never-ending travel fund.
 Those of you who’ve known me since childhood – or at least since college – probably know a slightly different version of the story, at least as regards the financial part of the tale.

-I’m not rich, I never have been rich, and I probably never will be rich.
+I am not rich, I never have been rich, and I probably never will be rich.
 Same goes for my parents.
 Growing up, we always had just enough to get by, and if we didn’t have the biggest house or take the best vacations (I wanted to visit Disneyland; dad’s idea was a road trip to see some flat land that grandpa owned somewhere in Oklahoma), we at least managed to be a nuclear family, raised with traditional values but also knowing the importance of enjoying what little money we worked so hard for.
-We moved alot, but never very far.
-International travel for me was but a pipe dream, knowing how much my father enjoyed his three years abroad as a U.S. serviceman stationed in peace-time Germany, and perhaps more frustrating when most of my high school German class embarked on an Easter break trip to Deutschland yet I had to stay home and flip burgers at McDonald’s instead.
-World’s smallest violin?
+We moved a lot, but never very far.
+International travel for me was but a pipe dream, frustrating knowing how much my father enjoyed his three years abroad as a U.S. serviceman stationed in peace-time Germany, and perhaps more frustrating when most of my high school German class embarked on an Easter break trip to Deutschland yet I had to stay home and flip burgers at McDonald’s instead.
+Is that the sound of the world’s smallest violin?
 Perhaps, but it’s all relative.

 Everything changed when I went to college.

-Life’s weird sometimes, isn’t it?
+Life is weird sometimes, isn’t it?
 Mine certainly took a strange turn somewhere along the way.
 Not every day is good, and not every decision I’ve made is right, and certainly not every blog entry of mine will be this positive.
-But on good days – like today – I’m thankful for everything I have, and for the bumps along the way as well.
+But on good days – like today – I am thankful for everything I have, and for the bumps along the way as well.
 Feliz Día de Gracias.

 Above photo: Pamela and I in front of the Pyramid of Quetzalcóatl, Xochicalco.